Giraphi/task/README.md

 <h2>What I would do next if I had more time:</h2>
 - Check the MediaRecorder API approach in different browsers.
 It doesn't seem to work in safari currently.
 (According to https://caniuse.com/?search=mediaRecorder the approach is generally ok for all modern browsers)
 - Style audio player
+- Deal with the microphone access-request from a UX perspective.
+E.g. show "Please allow access" text while waiting for permission.
 - Setup UI to allow the user to input their e-mail
 - Setup the interaction with a (mocked/dummy) backend
 - Use axios to send/receive